cgwire/kitsu/docs/nft/README.md

 ### Entitie spreadsheet

-The second part of the screen is common to all the entities (asset, NFT Collection, sequence, edit).
-This is the global tasks spreadhseet.
+The second part of the screen is common to all the entities (asset, NFT Collection, sequence, Edit).
+This is the global tasks spreadsheet.

-Here you see the status, assignation, priority etc for each tasks.
+Here, you see the status, assignation, priority, etc, for each task.

 ::: tip
-The first lign and column header of the spreadsheet always stick to the top of the page, even if you scroll down.
+The first line and column header of the spreadsheet always appear at the top of the page, even if you scroll down.

-You can also **Stick** other columns to keep them visible at all time
+You can also **Stick** other columns to keep them visible at all times.
 :::

 ### Filters